What Marbling Means for Your Steak

 So what is marbling and what makes it so important to great steak?

-In this guide, we walk you through what marbling is, how well-marbled steaks are made, what marbling does to the flavor and texture of your steak, and how you can find the best marbled steaks.
+In this guide, we walk you through what marbling is, how well-marbled steaks are made, what marbling does to the flavor and texture of your steak, and how you can find the best well marbled steak.

 What Is Marbling?